pelias/documentation/autocomplete.md

 ## User experience guidelines

-There are two user experience pitfalls to watch out for when implementing a client-side typeahead solution:
+There are several user experience pitfalls to watch out for when implementing a client-side typeahead solution:

+### Requests must be throttled

-**Requests must be throttled.** Since autocomplete requests generally correspond directly to user input, it's important to account for fast typers and throttle requests when using the autocomplete endpoint.
+Since autocomplete requests generally correspond directly to user input, it's important to account for fast typers and throttle requests.
 Some devices and networks (for example, mobile phones on a slow connection) may respond poorly when too many requests are sent too quickly, so be sure to do some testing on your own.
 [Learn more in this interactive demo.](http://jsfiddle.net/missinglink/19e2r2we/)

+Our testing shows that between 5 and 10 requests per second is the range with the best balance of resource usage and autocomplete responsiveness.

+Many Pelias services also enforce hard per-second rate limits, so setting a client-side throttle can help you avoid exceeding those limits.
+It's better to send fewer requests on your own terms than rely on a server's rate limiting to decide which requests will receive a complete response.

+### Account for asynchronous, out of order responses

-**Responses are asynchronous.** This means you cannot be sure responses will be returned in the same order they were requested.
+You cannot be sure responses will be returned in the same order they were requested.
 If you were to send two queries synchronously, first `'Lo'` then `'London'`, you may find the `'London'` response would arrive before the `'Lo'` response.
 This will result in a quick flash of `'London'` results followed by the results for `'Lo'`, which can confuse the user.

+Autocomplete requests with more characters typed will often return faster, since the search space of the query is smaller, so this is not an edge case.

+### Use search even with autocomplete

+While the autocomplete endpoint is designed specifically for use with user-entered inputs, the search endpoint can still be useful in certain situations.
+A common paradigm is to send an autocomplete request on key presses (throttling appropriately as described earlier), but sending a _search_ request when the user hits the `enter` key or a submit button.

+This approach allows for the speed and partial-input handling of the autocomplete endpoint to be used when needed, and the accuracy and additional functionality of the search endpoint to be used when possible.

+In our experience, most users have been trained by other websites that submit buttons paired with an autocomplete interface will trigger a "more in depth" search, and so will naturally use this ability.

+### Use a pre-written client library if possible

+If you are already using [Leaflet](https://leafletjs.com/), we recommend using the Nextzen (previously Mapzen) [leaflet-geocoder](https://github.com/nextzen/leaflet-geocoder) plugin.
+This plugin follows all the autocomplete guidelines listed here and has been well vetted by many members of our community.

 ## Global scope, local focus